 - Ladle 2 tablespoons (I used a 1/8 cup measuring spoon for this) of the pancake mix per pancake.
-Cook each pancake for about 3 minutes on one side and then flip.
+Cook each pancake for about 3 minutes (until tiny bubbles appear on the surface and burst) on one side and then flip.
 Cook for another 2 minutes on the other side.

 - Keep the cooked pancakes in a stack in a warm oven while making the rest.
 Serve with fresh blueberries and maple syrup.